« View All Posts

 Staying with one carrier sets you on a good career path.
 If you start moving around before your first six months are over, you hurt yourself and your options.
 You make it more likely that carriers won’t hire you or you won’t be paid well.

-Tip #2: Pick a Good First Carrier
+Pick a Good First Carrier to Drive For

-You need to be very intentional about the first carriers you decide to drive with.
+You need to be very intentional about the first carrier you decide to drive with.
 Not only should you carefully choose where you go to trucking school, but you should also be mindful about the first carrier you drive for.
 Because it’s ideal for you to stay with that carrier for at least a year, you want it to be a good company that pays you well and treats you well.

 You also want to work for a stable carrier with some longevity.
 If you get your driving experience with a tiny, unstable carrier that closes down within its first year of business, future trucking companies can’t verify your experience.
 If that’s the only experience you have, you may have to start back at square one and get a few months of lower-paying experience.

-Tip #3: Stay Accident-Free
+Stay Accident-Free

 If you can keep yourself accident-free in your first six months as a driver, you increase your chances of being hired by a carrier that’ll pay you a premium rate.
 You have the opportunity to double your pay because you’ve proved to companies you’re safety-minded.